 In many instances, Reservoir commits to pay our recording artists and songwriters royalties in advance of future sales.
 Reservoir accounts for these advances under the related guidance in FASB ASC Topic 928, Entertainment - Music ("ASC 928").
 Under ASC 928, Reservoir capitalizes as assets certain advances, which it believes are recoverable from future royalties to be earned by the recording artist or songwriter, when paid.
 Recoverability is assessed upon initial commitment of the advance based upon Reservoir's forecast of anticipated revenue from the sale of future and existing albums or musical compositions.
-In determining whether the advance is recoverable, Reservoir evaluates the current and past popularity of the recording artist or songwriter, the initial or expected commercial acceptability of the product, the current and past popularity of the genre of music that the product is designed to appeal to, and other relevant factors.
+In determining whether the advance is recoverable, Reservoir evaluates the current and past popularity of the recording artist or songwriter, the sales history of the recording artist or songwriter, the initial or expected commercial acceptability of the product, the current and past popularity of the genre of music that the product is designed to appeal to, and other relevant factors.
 Advances vary in both amount and expected life based on the underlying recording artist or songwriter.
-To the extent that a portion of an outstanding advance is no longer deemed recoverable, that amount will be expensed in the period the determination is
+To the extent that a portion of an outstanding advance is no longer deemed recoverable, that amount will be expensed in the period the determination is made.